Bhazil/smart-building-occupancy-prediction/README.md

 | Logistic Regression  | 1.0  | 1.0   | 1.0   | 1.0   |
 | Random Forest  | 1.0   | 1.0  | 1.0  | 1.0    |

-Note: **Disclaimer**

-The evaluation results reported in this project are based on a relatively small and highly structured dataset.
+Note: The evaluation results reported in this project are based on a relatively small and highly structured dataset.
 Due to the strong correlation between environmental sensor features (such as CO₂ levels, temperature, and motion) and building occupancy, the classification task becomes comparatively straightforward.
 As a result, the models achieved near-perfect performance on the test split.
 These results reflect the nature of the dataset and feature relevance rather than unrealistic or generalized model performance.

 ---